delapuente/offliner/README.md

 # Offliner
 Offliner is a proof of concept about bringing offline web applications through [service workers](http://www.html5rocks.com/en/tutorials/service-worker/introduction/?redirect_from_locale=ja).

-Service workers allows the developer to intercept resource requests to the network and take control of the fetching process.
-In addition with caches, service workers enable the Web to success where AppCache failed.
+## Remember

-Offliner is a project aimed to provide a service worker intended to be as transparent and automatic as possible while keeping a lot of customization power.
-It tries to always fetch from network and fallbacks to cache when remote resource are unreachable for any reason.
-Try it now!
+This technology is only available in [Chrome Canary](https://www.google.com/chrome/browser/canary.html) right now.

-## Before using
+  > Linux users can try [Chrome Unstable](https://www.google.com/chrome/browser/desktop/index.html?platform=linux&extra=devchannel) or [Chrome Beta](https://www.google.com/chrome/browser/beta.html) instead. **Remember you need to [enable service workers](http://jakearchibald.com/2014/using-serviceworker-today/#in-canary-today) before using!**

-Please, be aware about this technology is only available in some few browsers and not all the implementations behave the same way.
-Offliner is intended to be used in [Chrome Canary](https://www.google.com/chrome/browser/canary.html?platform=win64) right now.
-If you are on Linux, try [Chrome Unstable](https://www.google.com/chrome/browser/desktop/index.html?platform=linux&extra=devchannel) instead. **Remember you need to [enable them](http://jakearchibald.com/2014/using-serviceworker-today/#in-canary-today) before using!**
+You need to serve your web under **`https`**.
+You can try with [GitHub `gh-pages`](https://pages.github.com/).

 Pay attention to the [progression of Service Workers implementations](https://jakearchibald.github.io/isserviceworkerready/) and [review the W3C draft](http://www.w3.org/TR/2014/WD-service-workers-20141118/) for more information.

 ## Usage

-The only thing you need is to copy all files on this repository except the `server` folder on your site's root and add this script at the beginning of your `index.html` document:
+The only thing you need is to copy all files from this repository on your site's root and add this script at the beginning of your `index.html` document:

 ```html
 <script src="offline-cache-setup.js"></script>